Port of Los Angeles

 The Port of Los Angeles is a seaport managed by the Los Angeles Harbor Department, a unit of the City of Los Angeles.
 It occupies 7500 acre of land and water with 43 mi of waterfront and adjoins the separate Port of Long Beach.
-Promoted as "America's Port", the port is located in San Pedro Bay in the San Pedro and Wilmington neighborhoods of Los Angeles, approximately 20 mi south of downtown.
+Promoted as '"America's Port", the port is located in San Pedro Bay in the San Pedro and Wilmington neighborhoods of Los Angeles, approximately 20 mi south of downtown.

-The port has 25 cargo terminals, 82 container cranes, 8 container terminals, and 113 mi of on-dock rail.
-The port's top imports were furniture, automobile parts, apparel, footwear, and electronics.
+The port has 25 cargo terminals, 82 container cranes, eight container terminals, and 113 mi of on-dock rail.
+The port's top imports are typically furniture, automobile parts, apparel, footwear, and electronics.
 In 2019, the port's top exports were wastepaper, pet and animal feed, scrap metal and soybeans.
 In 2020, the port's top three trading partners were China (including Hong Kong), Japan, and Vietnam.
 In 2022, the port, together with the adjoining Port of Long Beach, were considered amongst the world's least efficient ports by the World Bank and IHS Markit citing union protectionism and a lack of automation.